RAG: What YOU Need to Know to Apply AI at Work

 What is RAG used for?

-RAG (Retrieval-Augmented Generation) is used to generate more accurate, context-aware responses by combining retrieval of relevant data with natural language generation.
+RAG (Retrieval-Augmented Generation) is used to generate more accurate, context-aware responses by combining retrieval of relevant response data with natural language generation.

 What is the difference between RAG and an LLM?